Guide

 Small WooCommerce or Shopify store → Starter $19

 A store changes the failure mode.
 Your homepage can be green while the checkout API is returning 500s and customers are bouncing on the payment step.
 A basic HTTP check on the homepage will not catch that, and a missed checkout on a busy day is real lost revenue, not a cosmetic bug.
+Plug your average order value, conversion rate, and peak-hour traffic into the downtime cost calculator to see whether the $19 Starter plan pays for itself in the first missed hour.

 The build: an HTTP monitor on the homepage at the 1-minute interval, a browser login monitor on the customer-account flow so you catch the partial outage where the store is up but logged-in customers cannot reach order history, and a multi-step API monitor that chains the cart and checkout calls where each step depends on a token from the previous one.
 SSL monitoring is built into the HTTP monitor.
 Route alerts to Slack or Discord, and put the store on a status page with the Velprove badge removed.